Split-Ender Pro Review: The One Tool That Actually Worked on My Frizz

 So when I saw the Split-Ender Pro on Amazon promising to trim only the damaged ends leaving the rest untouched I figured, “Why not?”

-What Is a Split End Trimmer (and Does It Work)?
+What Is a electric split end remover (and Does It Work)?

 A split end trimmer isn’t a regular hair trimmer.
 It’s a specialized tool designed to snip off just the ends of your hair the broken, feathered pieces that stick out and leave the healthy strands alone.